Geske Lectureship in the History of the Arts

 The "Norman and Jane Geske Lectureship in the History of the Arts" was established at the University of Nebraska-Lincoln Hixson-Lied College of Fine and Performing Arts in 1994.
-The Geskes have made a deferred gift of $50,000 to the University of Nebraska Foundation to create this series, which will fund visits by prominent authorities on the history of the visual arts, music, theatre, dance, film and architecture.
+The Geskes made a deferred gift to the University of Nebraska Foundation to create this series, which funds visits by prominent authorities on the history of the visual arts, music, theatre, dance, film and architecture.

 "I think a study of the history of the arts is one of the most secure means of gaining an understanding and appreciation," Norman Geske said.
 "We talk about art appreciation all the time, but we talk about it mostly in terms of how to do it.
 History is equally important, and perhaps in some instances, more important."
 (Lincoln Journal-Star, Jan.
 15, 1995)

 The series lectures were meant to advance the field with creative writing and thinking on subjects that reflect the importance of historical perspective in all the arts.
 The Norman and Jane Geske Art History Lecture Series provides not only the campus community, but also the general public, with new insights into the history of the arts.